Skip to main content Skip to navigation

 • Provide a foundation for commercialisation or investment that will involve future RSE involvement.

-• The researchers department has significant share in the RTP platform where the RSE is based.
+• The researcher's department has significant share in the RTP platform where the RSE is based.

 Research Outputs and accreditation

 RSEs are generally considered to be collaborators on your project.
 They bring a skillset and may inform or modify the direction of the software aspect of the project.
 They should be included on research outputs such as papers.
 We also strongly encourage code to be open source and citable as a separate research output.
+We recognise that some outputs have commercial or security caveats and will accommodate this where possible.

 Ongoing support